Mediatek-Cloud/MCS/tutorial/managing_firmware.md

 MediaTek Clous Sandbox(MCS) enables the user to manage the firmware and provides firmware Over-The-Air (FOTA) update to the device.

-To using the Firmware service, go to the **Firmware tab** in the Prototype detail page.
+To use the Firmware service, go to the **Firmware tab** in the Prototype detail page.
 You can see there is a Default Firmware indicating your current firmware and you can set it as other uploaded firmwares' prerequisite to be upraded.

 Click **Add firmware** to first upload a new firmware,